|

-Cold sores, also called as fever blisters are caused by herpes simplex virus.
+Cold sores, also referred to as fever blisters are caused by the herpes simplex virus.
 Cold sores are contagious.
 They are often mistaken for canker sores – a non contagious mouth ulcer.
 Cold sores mainly occur on the skin adjacent to mouth, mostly on the lips.
 Sometimes they may occur on chin, nostrils, fingers or genitals.
-Medical term for cold sores is recurrent herpes labialis.
+The medical term for cold sores is recurrent herpes labialis.

 Generally signs and symptoms of cold sores are seen after twenty days of exposure to the virus.
 Small, painful and fluid-filled red or brown blisters could be seen on the skin.
 Blisters may burst and ooze.
 Tingling precedes blisters after one or two days.
 Once infected by the virus you may experience head ache, irritability and fever.
 There may be problem in swallowing any food stuff or liquid.
 Itching and swelling of lips are common.
 Lymph nodes on the neck may swell.
 Drooling may be seen among small children.
 Symptoms may last from seven to ten days.